babymechanic/typescript-cool/slides.md

 ---

-## Patterns > Dealing with constants > Inferring the type from the final data
+## Patterns > Dealing with constants > Inferring the type from the constrained data

 ```typescript
 const fruits = [